RLGen/LakeBench/join&union/InfoGather/info.md

 conda create --name info_env python=3.
 ```

-then use pip to install -r requirements.txt
+then use pip to install the required packages

 ```sh
 pip install -r requirements.txt